Opinion | Biden’s infrastructure plan is a big bet on big government

 Third, and most important, Mr. Biden’s plan addresses real needs, both on the spending and the revenue sides.
 There are many details we do not know, and the bill will inevitably change as Congress works on it prior to passage — if indeed it ultimately passes.
-However, to the extent it addresses long-standing backlogs in transportation maintenance and water-supply safety, and in preventing climate change (and increasing the U.S.’s resilience in the face of unavoidable climate impacts), the priorities are sound.
+However, to the extent it addresses long-standing backlogs in transportation maintenance and water-supply safety, and in preventing climate change (and increasing the United States’s resilience in the face of unavoidable climate impacts), the priorities are sound.
 And insofar as it pays for itself, at least in part, by correcting unduly light business taxation, the plan strikes blows for both equality and fiscal responsibility.

 The caveat — and it’s a significant one — is that there is a reason Mr. Biden’s predecessor Bill Clinton once felt constrained to declare “the era of big government is over.”
 And that is that the public grew disenchanted with Democratic policies of the 1960s and 1970s, sometimes justifiably.
 The enduring lesson from that experience is that government should do more — of what it does best.
 Government has a comparative advantage in providing public goods — education, training, roads, ports, basic research — which indeed figure largely in Mr. Biden’s plan.
 When it comes to allocating investment capital, however — picking winners among alternative industries, companies, technologies and locations — the private sector ordinarily performs better.